pharringtonp19/pharringtonp19.github.io/content/research/index.md

 **[Generalizing Across Clusters](https://www.overleaf.com/project/62d813cdbcfea4e31284e1de)**\
 <div style="padding-left: 30px;">
-Observational data is messy.
-To account for this, econometric methods should be well-targeted (i.e. address a specific issue) and composable (i.e. the components fit togther).
-With this aim in mind, we show that a regularized version of <a href="https://arxiv.org/abs/1703.03400">MAML</a> is a simple and general method for adapting estimators to clustered data.
-Conceputally, the approach can be understood as a gradient correction that favors early stopping at the cluster level.
+Rarely is there a pre-established estimator that addresses most of the issues competing for "first-order" importance in observational studies.
+In light of this, econometric methods ought to be well-targeted (i.e. address a specific issue) and composable (i.e. the components fit together) so that researchers can adjust their models to their specific context.
+With this aim in mind, we illustrate that a regularized version of <a href="https://arxiv.org/abs/1703.03400">MAML</a> is a conceptually simply, composable way to adjust one's estimator in the presence of clustered data.
+Conceptually, the approach can be understood as a gradient correction that favors early stopping at the cluster level.
 </div>